teh317/Virosauda/README.md

 # Virosauda
-An powerful Camera Technology and related Apps.
+A powerful Camera Technology and  It's related Apps.